-Donald J. Amaral, age 63, has been a director since 2003.
-Mr. Amaral is chairman of our audit committee and a member of our compensation and management succession committee.
-He served on our nominating and corporate governance committee from 2005 to 2014.
-Mr. Amaral also chairs the banks subsidiary enterprise risk management committee.
+Donald J. Amaral, age 64, has been a director since 2003.
+Mr. Amaral is chairman of our audit committee and a member of our compensation and management succession committee and our nominating and corporate governance committee.
 He was chairman and chief executive officer of Coram Healthcare Corporation, a home infusion therapy company, from 1995 to 1999.
 Mr. Amaral has a bachelor's degree in accounting and an MBA degree.
 Retired since 1999, he served as chief executive officer and chief financial officer of various companies for over 25 years.